mich2000/smartapp/documentatie/timesheet.md

 * Working on my service worker: 3h
 * Working on my service worker and working on updating storages: 3h30
 * Working on my react app, working on the DAL of my api to implement some CRUD features: 4h
+* Working on my DAL and business service layer for my api: 1h30